-It’s also a preferred winter option for many bush crafters because it allows them to wear their knives over bulky coats and jackets.
+It’s also a preferred winter option for many bush crafters because it allows them to wear knives over bulky coats and jackets.

-The baldric rig essentially slings your sheath so you can wear it over your shoulder like a rifle or purse.
+The baldric rig slings your sheath so you can wear it over your shoulder like a rifle or purse.
 You can buy a premade version or do it yourself.

 14. Mercenary Rig